Bangladesh protests: What's next after court cuts quotas? – DW – 07/22/2024

 Sarjis Alam, one of the quota reform protest coordinators, told DW that the court decision doesn't fully address their demands, as it essentially leaves it up to the government to decide on how to implement to quota system.

-"The court said the quota issue is a policy decision of the government and the authorities can change the ratio of the quotas if they want," Alam told DW.
+"The court said the quota issue is a policy decision of the government and the authorities can change the ratio of the quotas if they want," said Alam.

 He added that the court has asked the government to quickly issue information on how it intends to reform the quota system.